 2. Vintage Radio and Communications Museum of Connecticut

-Some other noteworthy exhibits include a radio repair bench from the 1940s, a complete timeline of the home computer and a working 1940s Wurlitzer juke box.
+Some other noteworthy exhibits include a radio repair bench from the 1940s, a complete timeline of the home computer and a working 1940s Wurlitzer jukebox.

 3. Windsor Historical Society

-The society’s collection is deep and rich, counting more than 11,000 pieces, including Native American objects, decorative arts, fine art, household objects, personal items tools, machinery and equipment going back as far as the town’s foundation in 1633.
-Along with the exhibit galleries at 96 Palisado Avenue, the society has a Hands-on-History Learning Center for wee ones, and arranges tours of two historic properties on the site.
+The society’s collection is deep and rich, counting more than 11,000 pieces.
+Among them are Native American objects, decorative arts, fine art, household objects, personal items, tools, machinery and equipment going back as far as the town’s foundation in 1633.

 These are the clapboard Strong-Howard House (1758), and the Dr. Hezekiah Chaffee House, an imposing brick mansion from 1767.